bronzehedwick/pcg/docs/components/game-object.rst

 ---------------

 x
-  X position of the *Game Object* in pixels, relative to the *stage*.
+  X position of the *Game Object* in pixels, relative to the :doc:`../usage/stage`.
 Required.

 y
-  Y position of the *Game Object* in pixels, relative to the *stage*.
+  Y position of the *Game Object* in pixels, relative to the :doc:`../usage/stage`.
 Required.

 slot="graphic"
   Used inside the *Game Object* to define the visual representation.
 Place a ``<img>`` or other graphic tag inside.
 Can be used on any element type, although ``<span>`` or ``<div>`` are generally used since they are generic containers.
 Required.